 Many people dismiss the term “Lean UX” by calling it unimportant.
 The authors in this book disagree, and by the end of this book, you probably will too.
 The authors discuss the benefits of an outcome-based approach in design.
 They introduce the book by saying, “we are still investing in analysis, arguing over specifications, and efficiently producing deliverables in a world that demands continuous experimentation in order to achieve continuous innovation.”

 Overall, it’s a book that teaches you about an effective UX process.
 It also provides a good framework for designing products.
+This book is a great pick if you really want to shift your mindset around design.

 Designing Visual Interfaces: Communication Oriented Techniques